programminghistorian/ph-submissions/lessons/visualizing-with-bokeh.md

 To implement and use Bokeh, we first import some basics that we need from the `bokeh.plotting` module.

- `figure` is the core object that we'll be using to create plots.
-It handles the styling of plots, including title, labels, axes, and grids, and it exposes methods for adding data to the plot.
-The `output_file` function defines how the visualization will be rendered (namely to an html file) and the `show` function will be invoked when the plot is ready for output; this function tells Bokeh that all of the data has been added to the plot and it's time to render it.
+`figure` is the core object that we'll be using to create plots. `figure` handles the styling of plots, including title, labels, axes, and grids, and it exposes methods for adding data to the plot.
+The `output_file` function defines how the visualization will be rendered (namely to an html file) and the `show` function will be invoked when the plot is ready for output. `show` tells Bokeh that all of the data has been added to the plot and it's time to render it.

 ```python
 output_file('my_first_graph.html')